MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-textinput.md

 - If you don't configure this policy setting, user can control IME version to use.
 The new Microsoft IME is on by default.

-- If you enable this, user is not allowed to control IME version to use.
+- If you enable this, user isn't allowed to control IME version to use.
 The previous version of Microsoft IME is always selected.

-- If you disable this, user is not allowed to control IME version to use.
+- If you disable this, user isn't allowed to control IME version to use.
 The new Microsoft IME is always selected.

 This Policy setting applies only to Microsoft Japanese IME.

 > [!NOTE]
-> Changes to this setting will not take effect until the user logs off.
+> Changes to this setting won't take effect until the user logs off.
 <!-- ConfigureJapaneseIMEVersion-Description-End -->

 <!-- ConfigureJapaneseIMEVersion-Editable-Begin -->